-11 Services which offer surgical outpatient appointments and pre-assessment clinic appointments are focussed on patient convenience and are known as "one stop services".
+&lt;sup>11 Services which offer surgical outpatient appointments and pre-assessment clinic appointments are focussed on patient convenience and are known as "one stop services".
 This is available in some, but not all hospitals.

-12 Never event is the term commonly used to describe the kind of mistake or incident [i.e., medical error] that should never happen in the field of medical treatment.
+&lt;sup>12 Never event is the term commonly used to describe the kind of mistake or incident [i.e., medical error] that should never happen in the field of medical treatment.

-We were informed that there was only one junior doctor on duty over the weekends to cover the ward and emergency department admissions, and there was no Advanced Nurse Practitioner (ANP) support over the weekend.
-This meant that the doctor on duty had to take blood samples, set up intravenous infusions, undertake reviews of patients on the Ward 7 and any trauma/orthopaedic patients, referred to as 'outliers', who were accommodated on other wards within the hospital.
+We were informed that there was only one junior doctor on duty over the weekends to cover the ward and emergency department admissions.
+This meant that the doctor on duty had to take blood when a phlebotomist is not available, set up intravenous infusions, undertake reviews of patients on the Ward 7 and any trauma/orthopaedic patients, referred to as 'outliers', who were accommodated on other wards within the hospital.
+There was Advanced Nurse Practitioner (ANP) cover for some weekends, but not all weekends.
 This arrangement could potentially prevent patients from receiving timely care, particularly if the emergency department is busy and patients on the ward require urgent attention.
 Consideration should therefore be given to appointing a second doctor or an ANP, to cover busy periods and possibly arrange support from a phlebotomist to take blood samples over the weekends.